make art, be art

 I believe in naming and honoring our teachers.

-make art, be art weaves wisdom from the following lineages: abolition, disability, healing, and transformative justice, intersectional & Black feminism, pedagogy & theatre of the oppressed, Jewish Studio Project, Kohenet, and Shomeret Shalom (jewish nonviolence).
+make art, be art weaves wisdom from the following lineages: abolition, disability, healing, and transformative justice, intersectional & Black feminism, pedagogy & theatre of the oppressed, Jewish Studio Project, Kohenet, and Shomeret Shalom (Jewish nonviolence).

 Learning Communities & Training: